aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/use_case/02a_image_classification.rst

 Overview
 ========

-We are using the yaml syntax for the config file.
-Below is the folder structure and description of how users can understand and navigate the config structure.
+We use the yaml syntax for the config file.
+Below shows the folder structure and describes how users can understand and navigate the config structure.
 Configuration files that are not user-customizable are not included in the table below.

 .. parsed-literal::